rickt/gsuitemdm/mdmtool/README.md

 ### Actions
 Actions perform the requested Admin SDK action.
 All actions require `-i IMEI` or `-s SN` as well as `-d DOMAIN`, e.g.
-* `Approve`: Approves a mobile device.
+* `Approve` - Approves a mobile device.
 Device must be in PENDING or BLOCKED state to be approved.
 	* `$ mdmtool approve -i IMEI -d DOMAIN`
 * `Block`
 	* `$ mdmtool block -s SN -d DOMAIN`